NTNU-CSIE-SA/previousExamSystem/backend/README.md

 ## View file details
 Retrieve detailed information about a specific file and serve the file for download.

+Will store verified files in `./verified` directory.
-Can set VERIFIED_DIR in .env to change the directory where verified files are stored. (default: `./verified`) Can set VIEW_FILE_LEVEL in .env to change the minimum user level required to view files. (default 2)
+Can set VIEW_FILE_LEVEL in .env to change the minimum user level required to view files. (default 2)